Compassionate Home Care for Senior Pets and Families

 Why I created Comfy Critters

-I’ve worked in general practice, emergency and mobile care, and over time, I saw just how much better end-of-life care could be.
+I’ve worked in general practice, emergency and mobile care, and over time, I saw just how much better end of life care could be.

 There’s so much pressure in vet clinics.
 So much rushing.
 And I’ve seen what happens when families don’t get the space, support or softness they deserve.
 I experienced it myself.